kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 is young that might indicate a serious problem? -->

 High latency or failure of a metric in the newly added discovery aggregation controller.
-If the `/discovery/v1` endpoint is not reachable or if there are errors from the endpoint, that could be a sign of rollback as well.
+If the `/api` and `/apis` endpoint returns an error or is unreachable with the `APIGroupDiscoveryList` accept type, that could be a sign of rollback.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?